USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/qualifications.md

 ### Selective factor

-This describes knowledge, skills, abilities, or special qualifications essential to perform the duties and responsibilities of a job.
+This describes knowledge, skills, abilities or special qualifications essential to perform the duties and responsibilities of a job.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">